 We are often asked how we can afford to do it.
-It’s quite simple – we live a frugal lifestyle, we spend a bit of time hunting out the best deals and we plan our road trip with lots of free things to do while we are away.
+It’s quite simple – we live a frugal lifestyle, we spend a bit of time hunting out the best deals and we plan our road trip with lots of free things to do while we are on holiday in the USA.

-We do visit some tourist spots whilst we are on holiday, but we also do a lot of walking along beaches, around nature reserves and mountain resorts.
+We do visit some tourist spots, but we also do a lot of walking along beaches, around nature reserves and mountain resorts.
 The landscape in the USA is so different from the UK and the view changes every couple of miles.
 There is always something new to look at on a road trip.

 I have lots more features to come which will include hotel reviews, attractions, where to visit on a budget, and our route itineraries, so do sign up to get free email notifications.

-If like me you are based in the UK, here are 70+ tips in 13 categories that may help you plan and enjoy your road trip holiday in the USA including:
+Here are over 70 tips in 13 categories that may help you to plan and enjoy your road trip holiday in the USA including:

 1. INITIAL PLANNING